frostime/siyuan-dailynote-today/README_en_US.md

 - Disabled by default, you can enable it in the setting panel

 > - You can also use alt + right click, but it will be remove in the future
->

-#### 5.1 Demonstration of the Move Block feature

-- Move the document under the diary in the "Work" notebook to the diary in the "Hobby" notebook
-- Since the heading block is selected, all the content underneath is also moved over
+> If you find that there are no blocks in the target document, don't panic, press 'F5' to refresh the page.

 ![](asset/MoveBlocks.gif)